nodeshift/nodejs-reference-architecture/docs/functional-components/databases.md

 is the official Apache CouchDB client.

-A secondary recommendation is [pouchdb][] which makes it easy to have a local copy which is kept in sycn and is great for unit testing.
+A secondary recommendation is [pouchdb][] which makes it easy to have a local copy which is kept in sync and is great for unit testing.

 ## Generic SQL